Balsalazide

 Balsalazide is an anti-inflammatory drug used in the treatment of inflammatory bowel disease.
 It is sold under the brand names Giazo, Colazal in the US and Colazide in the UK.
 It is also sold in generic form in the US by several generic manufacturers.

 It is usually administered as the disodium salt.
-Balsalazide releases mesalazine, also known as 5-aminosalicylic acid, or 5-ASA, in the large intestine.
-Its advantage over that drug in the treatment of ulcerative colitis is believed to be the delivery of the active agent past the small intestine to the large intestine, the active site of ulcerative colitis.
+Balsalazide is a prodrug of mesalazine, also known as 5-aminosalicylic acid, or 5-ASA.
+The advantage of balsalazide over mesalazine in the treatment of ulcerative colitis is believed to be due to balsalazide not being metabolized in the small intestine; it can thus reach the large intestine intact, where it is then metabolized to mesalazine.
 It is in the category of disease-modifying antirheumatic drugs (DMARDs) family of medications.
 It is unclear exactly how it works.

 Synthesis

 Ex 3 is actually for Ipsalazide.
 See Ex 4 for Balsalazide proper.
 Same protocol but uses β-Alanine.